wireseo/tp/docs/team/asuraxsoul.md

 title: Lim Jun Jie's Project Portfolio Page
 ---

-## Project: JARVIS
+## Project: Jarvis

-JARVIS is a desktop app for CS1101S Teaching Assistants (Avengers), optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Jarvis is a desktop app for CS1101S Teaching Assistants (Avengers) to help Avengers keep track of their grading duties and consultations.
-JARVIS allows Avengers to not only manage their Tutor related tasks, but also manage their personal tasks.
+The user interacts with it using CLI and it has a GUI created with JavaFX.
+It is written in Java and has more than 10kLoC.

 Given below are my contributions to the project.